multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2018-03-20 5.1.1.2 SysCo/al FIX: typo in the source code of the command line option for ldap-pwd and prefix-pin
+                            ENH: Dockerfile available
+2018-03-05 5.1.0.8 SysCo/al FIX: Enigma Virtual Box updated to version 8.10 (to create the special all-in-one-file)
+2018-02-27 5.1.0.7 SysCo/al FIX: [Receive an OTP by SMS] link is now fixed for Windows 10
+2018-02-26 5.1.0.6 SysCo/al ENH: Credential Provider registry entries are now always used when calling multiOTP.exe
+2018-02-21 5.1.0.5 SysCo/al FIX: To avoid virus false positive alert, multiOTP.exe is NO more packaged in one single file
+                                 using Enigma, a php folder is now included in the multiOTP folder
+                            FIX: multiOTPOptions registry entry is now useless
+2018-02-21 5.1.0.4 SysCo/al ENH: Credential Provider registry entries are used if available
 2018-02-19 5.1.0.3 SysCo/al Expired AD/LDAP password support
                             multiOTP Credential Provider (for Windows) improvements
                              (user@domain.name UPN support, default domain name supported and displayed, SMS request link)